-Lutheran Volunteer Corps (LVC) places enthusiastic, talented emerging leaders at a wide variety of non-profit organizations across the country for a year of service.
+Lutheran Volunteer Corps (LVC) places enthusiastic, talented emerging leaders at a wide variety of non-profit organizations across the country for a year or semester of service.

 LVC currently accepts applications from organizations located in Baltimore, MD; Minneapolis and St. Paul, MN; Omaha, NE; Washington, DC; and Wilmington, DE.
 Placements may also offer virtual-only positions for 5-month terms starting in August and January, or for 3-months starting in June (virtual terms are renewable).

 LVC partners with Placements in fields such as housing and homelessness, health care, community development, environmental concerns, children and youth, LGBTQ issues, immigration, women’s rights, and more — and we’re open to a wide variety of social-impact employers.
 Review our placement position directory for further information about positions filled the past few years.
-Current and new placements and placement supervisors, read the 2018-19 Supervisor Handbook, and supervisor/placement checklist (this is a sample; these handbooks change annually).
+Current and new placement supervisors should review the Participant’s Handbook to get a good general summary of the program.

-To apply for LVC, you must submit an online application by the deadline, and participate in a site visit by LVC staff.
-You will be notified of acceptance by early February.
+To apply for LVC, you must submit an online application and may participate in a site visit by LVC staff if your organization is new.
 Contact your regional Program Manager with questions about becoming an LVC placement and review a more detailed Placement Application & Matching timeline.

 Acceptance into the LVC program does not guarantee a volunteer match.
-During Round One matching, you will have the opportunity to interview and rank up to three prospective volunteers.
+You will have the opportunity to interview and rank up to three prospective volunteers.
 LVC staff will use these rankings to match organizations and volunteers.
-If no match is found for your organization in Round One, the matching process will repeat in Round Two.
+If no match is found for your organization, the matching process will repeat.
 While LVC tries to match all Placements, we can not guarantee applicant acceptance.

 Filling out an application for LVC is an invitation to introduce your organization as a Placement partner; and present the position available in a way that helps Volunteers understand how service at your organization is the right opportunity.